Zinedine Zidane: 2006 World Cup

 Upon his return to France, the Place de la Concorde in Paris was filled with thousands of fans waving flags and rhythmically chanting "Zizou!
 Zizou!", and tributes were led by the French president Jacques Chirac.
 Chirac's words reflected the feeling of the French public, with polls done in the immediate wake of the incident showing support for Zidane: 61% of French people said they had already forgiven him for his actions while 52% said they understood them.
 According to French journalist Philippe Auclair, Zidane's performances in the knock-out rounds were "ranked among his finest in a blue shirt."
 As the player of the tournament, Zidane had given the team hope, with the French daily newspaper Libération stating, "For a month, France was dreaming with Zidane."
 Zidane remained an icon to the French public, and one French writer stated, "It's good for us to see our national hero is fallible."
 It was later revealed through interviews that Marco Materazzi had insulted Zidane's sister, which led to Zidane's heightened anger and reaction.
 In 2010, Zidane said that he would "rather die than apologize" to Materazzi for the headbutt in the final, but also admitted that he "could never have lived with himself" had he been allowed to remain on the pitch and help France win the match.
 He later said, "If you look at the fourteen red cards I had in my career, twelve of them were a result of provocation.
 This isn't justification, this isn't an excuse, but my passion, temper and blood made me react."

 Following his red card in the final, Zidane retired from professional football and confirmed that he would not go back on his decision.
-He was sentenced by FIFA to a three-match suspension for the red card.
-He agreed to complete three days of community service with children in one of FIFA's humanitarian projects.
+He was sentenced by FIFA to complete three days of community service with children in one of FIFA's humanitarian projects rather than three-match suspension for the red card given that he already retired.
 Zidane ended up tying with Brazil's Cafu for the record for most cards given in World Cup matches, with six.